microsoft/clustered-nanopore-reads-dataset/README.md

 We thank Karin Strauss, Yuan-Jyue Chen, and the Molecular Information Systems Laboratory ([MISL](https://misl.cs.washington.edu/)) at the University of Washington for providing the dataset to us.
 This effort is a part of the broader [DNA storage project](https://www.microsoft.com/en-us/research/project/dna-storage/).

 ## Citation
-If you find this dataset useful for your research, please cite the paper
+If you find this dataset useful for your research, please cite the paper:

-...(Insert bibtex entry)...
+Srinivasavaradhan, Sundara Rajan, Sivakanth Gopi, Henry D. Pfister, and Sergey Yekhanin.
+"Trellis BMA: Coded trace reconstruction on IDS channels for DNA storage."
+In 2021 IEEE International Symposium on Information Theory (ISIT), pp. 2453-2458.
+IEEE, 2021.

 ## Contributing